anne-tanne/metadata-change-app/README.md

 ## Contributing

 This is a personal project under development.
-Contributions welcome:
-- Report issues
-- Suggest improvements
-- Submit pull requests

-## License

-MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Status**: Work in progress - expect changes and incomplete features.